KordingLab/KordingLab.github.io/about.md

 ---

 ### About us
-We are a group of control theorists and roboticists working at the intersection between control theory, machine learning, and game theory to design high performance, interactive autonomous robots.
+We are a group of scientists and engineers working at the intersection between robotics, control theory, machine learning, and game theory to design high performance, interactive autonomous systems.
+Our lab is based in the [Department of Aerospace Engineering and Engineering Mechanics](https://www.ae.utexas.edu) and the [Robotics Consortium at UT Austin](https://robotics.utexas.edu).

 ### Research
 Some of our lab's core research interests are: